utshomax/postman-docs/src/pages/docs/reports/billing-overview-reports.md

 **Custom Domains** - The team's limit on custom domains and usage over time.
 Custom domains allow teams to host their published API documentation on their own domain.
 The number of custom domains a team can have is limited by their plan.
 Enterprise teams can have up to 10 custom domains before needing additional blocks.

-**Cloud Agent requests** - The team's limits and consumption of Cloud Agent Requests over time.
+**Cloud Agent requests** - The team's limits and consumption of Cloud Agent requests over time.
 The Postman Cloud Agent enables teams to bypass browser limitations by routing API requests through Postman's cloud servers.
 Teams have plan-based limits on the number of requests they can run via the Postman Cloud Agent.